breuleux/quaint/README.md

-      -s, --stdout    Print to standard out               [boolean] [default: false] -t, --template  Quaint file to use as template, or template directory -v, --verbose   Print information about the operations performed     [boolean]
+      -s, --stdout    Print to standard out               [boolean] [default: false] -t, --template  Quaint file to use as template, or template directory -v, --verbose   Print information about the operations performed     [boolean] --save-meta     Save meta data in a file (./meta.json if the file is not specified)                                    [default: false]

     Examples:
       quaint myfile.q                           Translate to myfile.html
       quaint file1.q file2.q file3.q -v         Translate multiple files